 Sustainably Sourced Large 35 cm Kiln-Dried Logs Burn Longer and Have a Greater Heat Output

-1.6 m3 bags contain the equivalent to 48 of our small bags or nets of logs.
-Our kiln-dried logs are high quality, suitable for all stoves, including DEFRA approved stoves for use in smoke control areas.
+1.6 m3 bags contain high quality kiln-dried logs, suitable for all stoves, including DEFRA approved stoves for use in smoke control areas.
 They also make great open fire fuel, as well as long-lasting firewood for fire pits and chimineas.

 Get British Kiln-Dried Firewood Delivered In Bulk